MicrosoftDocs/Advertising/advertising/hotel-service/hotel-api.md

 You'll need credentials and your hotel feeds set up.
 For information, see [Getting Started](../hotel-service/get-started.md).

-Your account manager also needs to enable your account to use Hotel Ads in both the production and sandbox environments.
+Your account manager also needs to enable your account to use Hotel Price Ads in both the production and sandbox environments.

 ## How do I manage my resources?